effector/patronum/variant/readme.md

 ---

-Use a value from the `filter` function as a case for triggering the target:
+Use a value from the `key` function as a case for triggering the target:

 ```js
 const $move = createStore({ position: "left" });